AmigaPorts/ACE/docs/programming/hello_world.md

 }

 void gameGsLoop(void) {
-  // This will loop forever until you "pop" or change this state
+  // This will loop forever until you "pop" or change gamestate
   // or close the game
   if(keyCheck(KEY_ESCAPE)) {
     gameClose();